 - Steer straight ahead.
-Close the throttle completely, remove your thumb from the throttle lever. - To apply both the front and rear brakes, compress the left hand brake lever located on the handlebars or depress the foot brake pedal.
+Close the throttle completely, remove your thumb from the throttle lever. - To apply both the front and rear brakes, compress the left and right hand brake levers located on the handlebars.
 To apply the front brake only, compress the right hand brake lever located on the handlebars.
+To apply the rear brake only, compress the left hand brake lever located on the handlebars.